The Entire History of You: Film optioning

 When Armstrong made a deal to write the episode, he asked to reserve film rights for the idea.
-In February 2013, it was reported that the American actor Robert Downey Jr. and George Clooney had bid for the rights to option "The Entire History of You" with the intention of making a film adaptation.
+In February 2013, it was reported that the American actors Robert Downey Jr. and George Clooney had bid for the rights to option "The Entire History of You" with the intention of making a film adaptation.
 The rights went to Downey Jr.'s production company Team Downey.
 Armstrong planned to write the script, which would be about a man who uses a grain to repeat memories with his deceased wife, gradually learning a big secret from doing so.
 In a 2018 interview with Yahoo!
 Movies, Armstrong reported that the project was in "development hell", commenting that no progress was being made but that he was still interested in the project.
 He suggested that Team Downey's option had lapsed.

 Analysis

 Though Armstrong was known as a comedy writer, the episode contains little humour.
-In comparison to the previous episodes, "The National Anthem" and "Fifteen Million Merits", David Lewis of Cultbox found it darker in tone, David Sims of The A.V.
+In comparison to the previous episodes, "The National Anthem" and "Fifteen Million Merits", David Sims of The A.V.
 Club found it made for more uncomfortable viewing and Sam Richards of The Telegraph found it to contain less satire.
 Al Horner of GQ called it the "most emotionally harrowing" episode, Brendan Doyle of Comingsoon.net writing that although the episode is "exceptionally dark", it ends with "a small ray of hope".
 Sims summarised the episode as a "spare, intimate affair centered around three characters and an accusation of infidelity".
-It takes place in the near future, the primary setting being "stark, modernist interiors of several isolated country homes" according to Emily Yoshida of Grantland.
-Ryan Lambie of Den of Geek commented that the characters are all rich, young and attractive.
-Comparisons were made to other media.
-Sims linked its themes to the 1869 novel He Knew He Was Right, about a marriage failing from the jealousy of the husband and stubbornness of the wife.
-Richard Edwards of GamesRadar+ compared its subject matter to the 1974 thriller The Conversation, about a moral dilemma faced by a man involved in surveillance, further commenting that the director's use of still cameras and lengthy takes resemble 1970s thrillers.